 Another smart jpegli trick is usage of the XYB colorspace, which is perceptually more in line with the human visual system compared to RGB.
 We haven't tested that today because SSIMULACRA2.1 doesn't understand what it is looking at when given XYB JPEGs (even properly transcoded to PNG, there's some sort of harmful color shift), but JPEG XL uses the XYB color space by default for lossy image coding and the results are clearly incredible for coding efficiency.

-binary to test some photographic images.
+binary to test some

 Here are the encoders I used for this test: